RobertMDS Patient

 Tamibarotene

-A selective oral RARα agonist in clinical development for genomically defined subsets of patients with higher-risk myelodysplastic syndrome and acute myeloid leukemia.
+A selective oral RARα agonist in clinical development for genomically defined subsets of patients with higher-risk myelodysplastic syndrome with RARA gene overexpression.

 View Tamibarotene Program